creachadair/imath/doc.md

 ## Installation

 1. Edit Makefile to select compiler and options.
 The default uses gcc.
-If you are building under MacOS 10.1.x, you will need to change CC to `cc` instead of `gcc`, but otherwise you can use the default GCC settings.

-   By default, the Makefile assumes you can use the "long long" integer type, even though it is not standard in ANSI C90.
-You can control this by setting the USELLONG variable in your make command line.
-Setting USELLONG=Y enables "long long"; USELLONG=N disables it.
-The default is Y.
+   You may want to change CC to `clang` instead of `gcc`, but you should be able to use the default GCC settings either way.

-   If the built-in types do not work for your particular platform, you can try to find suitable integer type sizes by running the Python program `findsizes.py`.
-This requires a Python interpreter, version 2.4.x or later.
+   By default, the Makefile assumes you can use 64-bit integer types, even though they were not standard in ANSI C90.
+If not, add `-DUSE_32BIT_WORDS` to the compiler options.

 2. Type `make` or `make test` to build the test driver and run the unit tests.
    None of these should fail.
 If they do, see below for how you can report